Skip to Main Content

 • If possible, at least one graduate of the program under consideration nominated by the faculty in the program.

-1. Based on careful consideration of the data, the Committee will evaluate the program under consideration using the Program Discontinuance Rubric and vote on one of the following:
+3. Based on careful consideration of the proposal, the data and criteria listed under II.B.2 above, and all evidence, data, and work completed by the Discontinuance Committee, the DAC will evaluate the program under consideration using the Program Discontinuance Rubric and vote on one of the following:

 • Recommendation to Continue: A program will be recommended to continue when - after full consideration - it is decided that it is in the best interest of the department, school, college, university, its students, and the larger community to do so.